Genez-io/deployapps-landing-page/content/posts/getting_started_upstash.md

 Its key-value store functionality allows for rapid data access, making it ideal for caching frequently accessed data and improving overall application performance.
 Redis also supports complex data structures such as lists, sets, and hashes, providing versatility in data modeling.

-Today, we are excited to announce the integration with Upstash Redis, a serverless Redis provider, into the genezio platform.
+Today, we are excited to announce the integration with Upstash Redis, a serverless Redis provider, into the DeployApps platform.
-The integration allows you to easily manage and connect Redis databases directly from the genezio dashboard.
+The integration allows you to easily manage and connect Redis databases directly from the DeployApps dashboard.

 # Use cases